 For distinguished gallantry at the head of the Guides with the 4th column of assault at Delhi, on the 14th of September 1857, when, after twice charging beneath the wall of the loopholed Serai, it was found impossible, owing to the murderous fire, to attain the breach.

-Because Robert Shebbeare had not been invested with his Victoria Cross personally it was posted to his relatives in England.
+Robert Shebbeare was not invested with his Victoria Cross owing to his death at sea.
+Therefore, it was posted to his relatives in England.

 Following his service in India Robert Shebbeare raised a new regiment of Mazhabi Sikhs, the 15th Punjab Pioneers, which volunteered to serve in China and took part in the advance on Pekin in 1860.
 Following the end of the conflict Shebbeare decided to sail back to England from China on the SS 'Emau' but unfortunately he died on board ship on the 16 September 1860 and was buried at sea, south of Shanghai.